liuty10/ListDirectory-LR/README.txt

    $ lr -d 2
    $ lr -d 1

 You can find your directories in file: ~/.lr_data/history_dir

+4. You only install onece, and all the users can use this tool.
+If not, run the following command,
+   $ echo ". /etc/profile.d/lr.sh" >> ~/.bashrc
+   $ source ~/.bashrc

 3. How to uninstall?
      $ sudo ./install del